devansedmak/cybersecurity/home.md

 ![Fig. 8](images/fig8.png)
 _Fig.
 8_

-> **Interesting observation**: We executed all the attack steps without the need for the Administrator (account) to physically log on the target.
+> **Interesting observation**: We executed all the attack steps without the need for the _Administrator_ to physically log on to the target.

 ## Conclusion